 Are paper towels chemical-free?

 It depends.
 Some paper towels are manufactured with chemical-free practices, but many products contain 2 harmful ingredients: chlorine and formaldehyde.
-If you choose to use a coffee filter substitute paper towel, it’s best to find green products that don’t contain chemicals to prevent harmful ingredients from leaching into your coffee.
+If you choose to use a paper towel, it’s best to find green products that don’t contain chemicals to prevent harmful ingredients from leaching into your coffee.

 Can I use socks as a coffee filter?

 Technically, yes.
 Although this isn’t the most desired method for filtering coffee, it is possible to use a sock (just make sure it’s clean!) to make your morning coffee.
 You can put the coffee grounds in the sock, place the sock in a mug or pot, and pour hot water over it.
 Allow it to steep for a few minutes, remove the sock, a voila, you have yourself a cup of coffee.